tkurtbond/tkurtbond.github.io/posts/2020/12/01/advanced-fighting-fantasy-renaissance-and-troika-and-warlock.rst

 .. type: text

 With the release of `Advanced Fighting Fantasy`, second edition, by Arion Games (website__, DriveThruRPG__) in 2011 it seemed a renaissance for Advanced Fighting Fantasy had arrived.
-This has been born out by Arion Games release one or more books for AFF2E `every year since then except 2015`__, and by their release of bunches more small products in PDF since then.
-And most of their larger `AFF2E products`__ are available in POD at DriveThruRPG now, as well as in PDF.
+This has been born out by Arion Games releasing one or more books for AFF2E `every year since then except 2015`__, and by their release of bunches more small products in PDF since then.
+And most (if not all) of their larger `AFF2E products`__ are available in POD at DriveThruRPG now, as well as in PDF.
 They also have a science fiction game that uses the AFF2E rules, `Stellar Adventures`__, which is good and has several supplements.

 __ http://arion-games.com/
 __ https://www.drivethrurpg.com/browse/pub/667/Arion-Games